One to many: comparing single gravitational-wave events to astrophysical populations: Bayesian model comparison

 which again matches the population-level likelihood but now including selection effects \citep{ 2019PASA...36...10T, 2019MNRAS.486.1086M, 2022hgwa.bookE..45V}.
-Note here that as we have used $P(\mathrm{det}|\vec{d})=1$, $\vec{d}$ now represents a particular realization of the data rather than a variable.
-As such, the evidences in Eq.~(\ref{eq: evidence ratio det}) are evaluations of the population-level data likelihoods and are not normalized distributions.
+Note here that as we have used $P(\mathrm{det}|\vec{d})=1$, $\vec{d}$ represents a particular realization of the data rather than a variable.
+As such, the evidences in Eq.~(\ref{eq: evidence ratio det}) are evaluations of the marginal data likelihoods and are not normalized distributions.

+We again refer the reader to Appendix~\ref{sec: Practical computation} which describes how to compute the quantities in Eq.~(\ref{eq: evidence ratio det}) in practice.

 Similar to Sec.~\ref{sec: Posterior odds}, we can compare two astrophysically-informed models $A$ and $B$, neither of which we have posteriors for, with

 Under equal prior odds, this represents our a posteriori preference for model $A$ over $B$ in producing the data with a detectable GW signal.
 Under unequal prior odds, $\mathcal{D}_{A/B}$ should be multiplied by the prior ratio, as in Eq.~(\ref{eq: posterior odds}).